Atala-Deborah/Advanced-Programming-Project-Group-17/README.md

 npm install
 ```

-3. Create environment file
-This will be shared in the group but you can as well create your own in the project directory using
+3. Create environment file.
+(This will be shared in the group but you can as well create your own in the project directory using)

 ```bash
 cp .env.example .env
 ```